agentrickard/domain/README.txt

   the gid '0' for realm 'domain_site'.
 This grant allows all users to see content assigned to 'all affliates'.
 This grants 'grant_view' to all users.
-  Users who belong to the current domain and are assigned the 'edit domain nodes' or 'delete domain nodes' permissions will be given 'update' and 'delete' grants, respectively.
+  Users who belong to the current domain and are assigned the 'Edit any content on assigned domains' or 'Delete any content on assigned domains' permissions will be given 'update' and 'delete' grants, respectively.

   - domain_id
   When a user, including anonymous users, views a page, the active domain is